 Many fisherman bring their clothes down in the empty chest to save airline baggage fees.
 Bring a duffle bag for the return flight for your clothes or donate your used clothes.

 Your Captain will fillet and bag your fish.
 If you want certain type of freezer bag, bring it.
 Some Captains have vacuum sealers and you can bring the sealer bags.
 If important to vacuum seal, bring the sealing machine also!
-No fish cleaning allowed at Casitas, or storing of frozen fillets.

 Only one rod or line with hook is permitted in the water, per person